aggregat4/dendriform/JOURNAL.md

 This would then be the part that I could replace at some point in the future with my own thing.

 Another thought: replace the REDOM code with something using [incremental DOM](https://github.com/google/incremental-dom).

+## 1.2.2019

+Postponing the previous issue, just rerendering the tree entirely at this point and documented the alternative solution with incremental-dom.